-RMP Section (version 1.2 adopted Description of Amendment Section of Current RMP by Council 29/09/2014) (v 2) Updated alignment to the Council Plan.
+RMP Section Description of Amendment Section of Current version 1.2 adopted by Council 19/09/2014) RMP (v 2) 1.0 Introduction Updated alignment to the Council Plan.
 Updated reference to Road Management (General) Regulations 2016.
-1.0 Roads Register exclusions updated to specify vehicle crossovers adjoining hammerhead courts.
+1.0 2.0 Register of Public Roads Register exclusions updated to specify vehicle crossovers adjoining hammerhead courts.
 Public Road register has been updated, including the declaration of Rutherford and Lathams Road as arterial roads.
-2.0 Equestrian Trails removed from the Path Hierarchy.
+2.0 3.0 Road & Path Hierarchies Equestrian Trails removed from the Path Hierarchy.
 Update to Local Access Roads to recognise that they may function as bus routes.
 Updated reference to ISO31000:2018.
-3.0 The text was revised and updated.
-Equestrian Trails removed from Path Hierarchy 4.0 Appendix A - Public Road Register Public Road register has been updated, including the declaration of Rutherford and Lathams Road as arterial roads.
-A Appendix B - Road & Path Hierarchies Equestrian Trails removed from Path Hierarchy В Appendix C - Responsibilities For Assets in Road Reserves Updated text regarding responsibility for connections to pipes, pits and kerb and channel.
+3.0 oad and Footpath The text was revised and updated. enance Category Equestrian Trails removed from Path Hierarchy Appendix A - Public Road Register Public Road register has been updated, including the declaration of Rutherford and Lathams Road as arterial roads. А Appendix B - Road & Path Hierarchies & Equestrian Trails removed from Path Hierarchy Appendix C - Responsibilities For Assets in Road Reserves Updated text regarding responsibility for connections to pipes, pits and kerb and channel.
 Updated text regarding illegal connections.
-Updated reference to Road Management (General) Regulations 2016. С Appendix E -Road Maintenance Management Plan Amendments as identified in the Staff Feedback section (Attachment 1 of the 2017 RMP Review) relating to defect definition, intervention levels, inspection frequencies and hierarchies (refer to Attachments 4-6 of the 2017 Review).
+Updated reference to Road Management (General) Regulations 2016.
+Appendix E -Road Maintenance Management Plan Amendments as identified in the Staff Feedback section (Attachment 1 of the 2017 RMP Review) relating to defect definition, intervention levels, inspection frequencies and hierarchies (refer to Attachments 4-6 of the 2017 Review).
 E